Mayhem Technology¶

 The formulas can then be solved to find particular values for variables that make the formula true.
 Mayhem uses an SMT (Satisfiability Modulo Theory) solver, which can reason about machine-level representations of numbers.
 Given a formula, the SMT can return either:

-• SAT with an example value for each variable.
+- SAT with an example value for each variable.
 By construction of the formula, each value is an input to the program.

-• UNSAT saying there is no satisfying answer.
-For example, the formula A and NOT A is unsatisfiable.
+- UNSAT saying there is no satisfying answer.
+For example, the formula

-• Not terminate.
+is unsatisfiable. - Not terminate.
 SMT's are at least NP-hard, and may not terminate in the timeout provided.

 In an example run, here are three example SAT solutions:

-• A < 10 -> {A = 5}
+A < 10 -> {A = 5}

-• A >= 10 AND B != 0xdeadbeef -> {A = 20, B = 0}
+A >= 10 AND B != 0xdeadbeef -> {A = 20, B = 0}

-• A >= 10 AND B == 0xdeadbeef -> {A = 15, B = 0xdeadbeef}
+A >= 10 AND B == 0xdeadbeef -> {A = 15, B = 0xdeadbeef}

-In this example, symbolic execution was able to discover that B = 0xdeadbeef in fewer steps than random fuzzing.
+In this example, symbolic execution was able to discover that B = 0xdeadbeef

-Combining Fuzzing and Symbolic Execution
+Combining Fuzzing and Symbolic Execution¶

 Mayhem combines best-of-breed coverage-guided fuzzing with an advanced symbolic executor to quickly discover inputs which test more code, and find bugs faster.
 Mayhem accomplishes this by sharing inputs between its fuzzer and symbolic executor.